Metamodern Sounds in Country Music

 Metamodern Sounds in Country Music is the second studio album by American country music singer-songwriter Sturgill Simpson.
 The album was produced and engineered by Dave Cobb and was released on May 13, 2014, through High Top Mountain, Thirty Tigers and Loose Music (Europe).
 The title is an homage to the album Modern Sounds in Country and Western Music by Ray Charles, and also references the philosophical and cultural aesthetic of metamodernism.

 Promotion

 Prior to its official release, the entire album was available to stream on MSN's Listening Booth and NPR Music's First Listen.

 To further promote the album, Simpson performed on Late Show with David Letterman, Conan, and The Tonight Show with Jimmy Fallon.
 Simpson also performed a set for NPR's Tiny Desk Concert series.

-"Turtles All the Way Down" was featured on FX's The Bridge.
+"Turtles All the Way Down" was featured on FX's The Bridge and Paramount's Yellowstone.

-His cover of "The Promise" by When in Rome was featured in the Season 2 Episode 9 of the HBO series The Leftovers.
+Simpson's cover of "The Promise" by When in Rome was featured in the Season 2 Episode 9 of the HBO series The Leftovers.